 Let’s get into some side effects you might experience…

 You might experience tingling, numbness, or pins and needles in your hands and feet when touching cold objects.
-It might feel like your throat is closing when you inhale cold air.
+Rarely, people feel like their throat is closing when they inhale cold air.
 This sensation is aggravated by cold temperatures.
+Breathing through a scarf around their nose and mouth or wearing a mask can help avoid this when breathing cold air.

 Many people experience cold sensitivity with their first infusion.
 It can come on very quickly, within hours of receiving oxaliplatin.
 Cold sensitivity will most likely get better after a few days, but it can build up over time, and get worse after each infusion.